HeshanKarunaratne/aws/README.md

     1. Connect all the remaining branches
     2. Navigate to Domain Management and click manage subdomains
     3. Create dev-{naked-domain} -> dev repo and qa-{naked-domain} -> test

+58 .
+AWS Amplify Console - Password Protect Websites
+- If you want to send an unreleased version to a stakeholder you can use the password protection to an environment using amplify
+- Navigate to Access control and select the branch and select "Password Required"

 #AWS Theories